In the guide

 You can also receive advice and information on switching your supplier from the Citizens Advice consumer service.

-Energy tariffs & discounts
+Energy tariffs and discounts

 Tariffs offered by energy suppliers take account of the type of meter you have (standard or prepayment) and may include: